-A border, similar to that between East & West Germany, was created around the edge of the US, UK and French sectors of Berlin.
+In 1952, a border, similar to that between East & West Germany, had been created around the edge of the US, UK and French sectors of Berlin.

 The border between the western sectors of Berlin and East Germany

-However, the border between the Soviet sector of Berlin and the western sectors which ran through the streets of the city remained unfortified.
+However, the border between the Soviet sector of Berlin and the western sectors which ran through the streets of the city was monitored but not fully sealed.

 It was therefore quite straightforward for an East German to travel to Berlin and then walk or ride the U-Bahn or S-Bahn into the western sectors.

 The diagram shows that you could travel into the Soviet sector from any part of East Germany and then cross the border into West Berlin.

 As the numbers crossing continued to increase, efforts were made to stop any obvious attempt to cross into West Berlin.